AJ-Y11/Python-Calculator-AJ-Y11-/README.md

-# Go to the versions pane and select the version you want to install
+# Go to the 'Releases' pane and select the version you want to install